collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Merge Pull Request Locally and Push to Master Branch

 Step 2: Merge the changes and update on GitHub.
-(Same process no matter where the pull request originated)
+(Same process no matter where the pull request originated), (merge into the appropriate branch)

 ```bash
 $ git checkout master